-If GDPR means content is now your most important marketing tool, you need to ensure your development process is efficient – so production issues don’t get in the way of your campaign success.
+If GDPR means that content is now your most important marketing tool, you need to ensure your development process is efficient – don’t let production issues get in the way of your campaign success.

-This won’t be a problem if one version of an asset works in every market, but the reality is that your marketing teams will probably want to adapt campaigns for their local customers, or their choice of execution channels.
+Production wouldn’t be a problem if one version of an asset worked in every market.
+The reality is that your marketing teams will probably want to adapt campaigns for their local customers, or to suit their choice of execution channels.

-There are two ways you can enable regional marketers to adapt content without slowing the process down, and still enable your head office team to approve those changes without suffering from a communication overload.
+There are two ways you can enable regional marketers to adapt content without slowing the process down and allow your head office team to approve those changes without suffering from communication overload.

-The second way – and this can be done in conjunction with the first – is to set up approval workflows that automatically trigger next steps when an item has been submitted or signed off.
-This means any localised content can be approved and set live as quickly as possible.
+- The second way – and this can be done in conjunction with the first – is to set up approval workflows that automatically trigger the next steps when an item has been submitted or signed off.
+This means any localized content can be approved and distributed as quickly as possible.

 If GDPR means content is now your most important marketing tool, you need to ensure your development process is efficient

 Content marketing might be the best way for your brand to drive opt-ins in a post-GDPR world, but that doesn’t mean you have to keep reinventing the wheel.
-In fact, smart CMOs often improve ROI by recycling your best-performing assets.
+Smart CMOs often improve ROI by recycling your best-performing assets.